oneapi-src/oneDPL/rfcs/supported/algorithms_histogram_cpu_backends/README.md

 This could be explored if we find temporary storage is too large for some cases and the atomic approach does not provide a good fallback.

-## Proposal
+## Supported Implementation
-After exploring the above implementation for `histogram`, the following proposal better represents the use cases which are important, and provides reasonable performance for most cases.
+After exploring the above implementation for `histogram`, the following method better represents the use cases which are important, and provides reasonable performance for most cases.

 ### Embarrassingly Parallel Via Temporary Histograms